 Once everything is all set, start by having a small-scale opening for a limited number of people.
 This will help you see if there are some issues that you should fix before your grand official opening.
 If you think that you have everything ready, then you can finally have that big opening that will tell people that you and your crew are ready to serve the public.

-Now that your business is ready, it’s time for you to start advertising to the masses.
+Once your restaurant business is ready, it’s time for you to start advertising to the masses.
 Make use of all available social media options to help spread the word about your restaurant.
 If you aren’t sure where to start with your social media campaign, check what other local restaurants are doing so you can glean a few ideas.